FAAN moves headquarters to Abuja – The Sun Nigeria

 Chinelo Obogo

-The Federal Airports Authority of Nigeria (FAAN) has moved its corporate headquarters to Abuja in compliance with the directive of the Minister of Aviation, Captain Hadi Sirika that all agencies in the sector relocate their corporate headquarters to the Federal Capital Territory (FCT).
+The Federal Airports Authority of Nigeria (FAAN) has moved its headquarters to Abuja in compliance with the directive of the Minister of Aviation, Hadi Sirika, that all agencies in the sector relocate their headquarters to the Federal Capital Territory (FCT).

-The agency said all correspondents to the Authority should be addressed to its headquarters at the Nnamdi Azikiwe International Airport, Abuja.

-Last week, the Nigerian Airspace Management Agency (NAMA) said it has moved its headquarters Abuja.
+Last week, the Nigerian Airspace Management Agency (NAMA) said it has moved its headquarters to Abuja.

-The General Manager, Public Affairs, Khalid Emele said the Managing Director, Capt.
-Fola Akinkuotu and other critical staff of the agency have since relocated to the new NAMA headquarters located at No. 6 Ogbia Close, Off Arochukwu Street, Garki 2, Abuja, while arrangements are being made for other strategic staff to follow suit in due course.
+Its General Manager, Public Affairs, Khalid Emele said the Managing Director, Fola Akinkuotu, and other critical staff of the agency have since relocated to the new NAMA headquarters located at No. 6 Ogbia Close, Off Arochukwu Street, Garki 2, Abuja, while arrangements are being made for other strategic staff to follow suit.

 “NAMA hereby wishes to inform its customers, stakeholders and the general public of the relocation of its corporate headquarters from Lagos to Abuja.